rust-lang/rfcs/text/0000-const-char-encode-utf8.md

 The reference implementation resolves this by instead using a generic message, although this may not be desired:

 ```
-"encode_utf8: buffer does not have enough bytes to encode code point"
+encode_utf8: buffer does not have enough bytes to encode code point
 ```

 This *could* be changed to have the number of bytes required hard-coded, but doing so may instead sacrifice code readability.